Premium Converters

 Jump to a ready-made conversion — useful for quick reference and sharing:

-Estimate the area of a 5-sided pentagonal plot from its five side lengths.
+Estimate the area of an 8-sided octagonal plot from its eight side lengths.
 Cyclic-polygon method.

 Browse all Construction calculators & converters